drywitte/IDD-Fa19-Lab3/README.md

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

 The relationship is logarithmic.
-As force increases resistance decreases, but in an increasingly less responsive manner.
+As a stimulus increases, resistance changes in an increasingly less responsive manner.
 The relationship can be seen in the graph below from the adafruit website.
 ![resistor graph](force___flex_resistanceforce.jpg)

 ### 2. Accelerometer